 No compensation will be given for participation.

 Although there is a chance for injury involved in all exercise testing, the potential benefits of this study may help other members of the general public decide if Bikram yoga is an effective exercise.
+Participation in the program will also help the subject gain knowledge of their exercise capacity in relation to the general population.
+They will also gain a better understanding of their level of fitness.
+This knowledge may aid in planning a future exercise program.
+The subject will also gain a better understanding of their pulmonary ventilation and be able to see the improvements after yoga training.

 All testing and training will take place at Pure Bikram Yoga in Austin, Texas.
 Appendix F shows the approval letter from Pure Bikram Yoga.